 The Orioles Gameday Experience has given more than 6,000 local children the opportunity to experience an Orioles game at Ed Smith Stadium since its launch in 2017.
 As part of the Orioles Gameday Experience, the O’s provide a complimentary game ticket, a unique Orioles cap, and a concession voucher to a local group of children who may not otherwise have the opportunity to attend a game.

 Youth Baseball Clinics

-Each year, the Orioles host free baseball clinics for youth organizations in Sarasota County.
-Participants receive hitting, pitching, baserunning, and fielding instruction from Orioles Minor League coaches and players.
-The Oriole Bird enters into the fun, and participants also receive lunch, courtesy of the Orioles.
-The Boys & Girls Clubs of Sarasota County, the Sarasota Family YMCA, North Port Family YMCA, T-REC Coalition of Sarasota County, Girls Inc., and Big Brothers Big Sisters of the Sun Coast are some of the organizations served.
+Each year, the Orioles host numerous free baseball clinics for youth organizations in Sarasota County.
+Participants receive hitting, pitching, baserunning, and fielding instruction from Orioles Minor League coaches and players, as well as a free lunch and time with the Oriole Bird.
+Participating organizations include: The Boys & Girls Clubs of Sarasota County, the Sarasota Family YMCA, North Port Family YMCA, T-REC Coalition of Sarasota County, Girls Inc., Face Autism Inc., and Big Brothers Big Sisters of the Sun Coast.

 Big League Reader Program

-The Orioles join Sarasota County Libraries each year in the Big League Reader Program to encourage young people to read.
-Children who sign up at a county library, then read three or more books during February earn a free, reserved grandstand ticket to an Orioles Spring Training game.
-Hundreds of children participate annually.
+The Orioles and Sarasota County Libraries encourage hundreds of children to read each year through the Big League Reader program.
+Children who sign up at a county library and read three or more books during the duration of the program receive a free ticket to an Orioles Spring Training game.